Book cover

 }

 Template methods enable old code to call new code.
 In the example, the Employee class was likely implemented before PublicEmployee and CorporateEmployee.
-Therefore, we say that Employee is older than its subclasses.
+Therefore, we can say that Employee is older than its subclasses.
 Even so, Employee has a method that calls new code implemented in the subclasses.
 This characteristic of object-oriented systems is referred to as the inversion of control.
-It is crucial, for instance, for implementing frameworks, i.e., semi-finished applications that must be customized by their clients before use.
-Although template methods are not the only available solution for this purpose, they represent an interesting alternative for clients to implement the missing parts of a framework.
+It is crucial, for instance, in implementing frameworks, which are semi-finished applications that must be customized by their clients before use.
+While template methods are not the only solution for this purpose, they represent an effective alternative for clients to implement the missing parts of a framework.

 6.11 Visitor

 Context: Consider the parking control system we used as an example in Chapter 5.
-Assume in this system there is a Vehicle class, with subclasses Car, Bus, and Motorcycle.
+Assume that in this system there is a Vehicle class, with subclasses Car, Bus, and Motorcycle.
 These classes store information about the vehicles parked in the parking lot.
-Assume further that all these vehicles are stored in a list.
-Thus, we say this list is a polymorphic data structure, since it contains objects of different classes, as long as they are subclasses of Vehicle.
+Furthermore, assume that all these vehicles are stored in a list.
+Thus, we consider this list to be a polymorphic data structure, since it contains objects of different classes, all of which are subclasses of Vehicle.

-Problem: In the parking control system, there is a common need to perform operations on all parked vehicles.
-For instance, tasks such as printing information about the parked vehicles, saving this data to a file, or sending messages to vehicle owners often arise.
+Problem: In the parking control system, there is a recurring need to perform operations on all parked vehicles.
+For instance, tasks such as printing information about the parked vehicles, saving this data to a file, or sending messages to vehicle owners are frequently required.

-However, we want to implement these operations outside of the Vehicle classes using code like the following:
+However, we want to implement these operations outside of the Vehicle classes using code similar to the following:

 interface Visitor {